 When network security is compromised, the primary priority should be to get attackers out as quickly as possible.
 The longer they are in the network, the more private data they have time to steal.

-What Does the Cyber Network Security Training Course Cover?
+What Does this Cyber Network Security Course Cover?

 In this Cyber Network Security course, students will first cover an examination of cybersecurity principles, learning about cyber threats, regulations, and ethical aspects of cybersecurity.
 They will then learn about the incident response process, business continuity planning, and cybersecurity topics like malware, common attack vectors, and using Windows firewall.